popdemtech/smartsite/walkthrough/2_Basics/2_3_dynamic_content.md

 [image debug information]

 ### 4. `git commit`
-Dynamically rendering the index view within `my-app` is a significant unit of development.
+Dynamically rendering the index view within `smartsite` is a significant unit of development.
 This is a perfect time to save state to version control.

 <div class="filename">command line</div>